BioBoost/object-oriented-programming-using-java/starting_in_java/readme.md

 }
 ```

-The if-else statement can be extended with even more if-else statements.
+The if-else statement can be extended with **even more if-else statements**.
 Each if-else will need a new condition that needs to be checked.
 The first one that evaluates to true is executed, after which control jumps to the end of the if-else statements.

 Let's extend our grading example to be a bit more student friendly: